Guiglin/rtl8812au/README.md

 functions in favor of the new `proc_create()` function.

 ### Building

+Before building, ensure that kernel headers are installed

 The Makefile is preconfigured to handle most x86/PC versions.
 If you are compiling for something other than an intel x86 architecture, you need to first select the platform, e.g. for the Raspberry Pi, you need to set the I386 to n and the ARM_RPI to y:
 ```sh